 If I want to narrow down my blog albums.
 I just pick a word associated with a post like “Christmas” and it will only show those albums that deal with Christmas.

 Archiving and Deleting

-Now, once I have made an album, I go back to the photo feed section and archive images I have placed into albums.
+Now, once I have made an album, I go back to the photo feed section and archive the images I have placed into albums.
 This helps clear the photo feed without deleting my photos.

-As you go through your photo feed, be selective and delete photos that are out of focus, duplicates, or you just don’t care for.
+As you go through your photo feed, be selective and delete photos that are out of focus, duplicates, or that you just don’t care for.
 This will help you avoid using up your storage space.

 To date, I am still organizing my photos.
 If you have lots of shots as I do, you will have to set some time aside every day to do this.
 Take it little by little.
 Don’t burn yourself out by organizing every photo in one day.
 Eventually, you will have all your photos organized.

 Note that as you continue to take photos on your devices they will show up in your photo feed.
 So, try to visit your feed at least once a week so that they don’t end up clogging your feed and you’re left with hundreds of photos to organize again.

 If you prefer not to use cloud-based apps, then the next best way to organize your photos resides on your desktop.
 This means organizing your photos using folders.

 Now, I also keep photos on my desktop.
 Because I do the bulk of my work on my laptop, I need to have access to my photos especially if the internet goes down (and this happens often in my area).

 The only drawback of using your desktop/laptop to store your photos is that it will cost you some of your computer’s storage space.
 So again, be selective with your photos.
 Personally, I only keep three years’ worth of photos on my computer.
 I’ll go over where you should keep older photos later.